akaabdullahmateen/roadmap/css/concepts/index.md

 4. Proximity of elements in the document tree has no effect on the specificity.

-### Cascade origin
+### Cascade

-# Cascade

-The **cascade** is an algorithm that defines how user agents combine property values originating from different sources.
+The cascade is an algorithm that defines how user agents combine property values originating from different sources.
 The cascade defines the origin and layer that takes precedence when declarations in more than one origin or cascade layer set a value for a property on an element.

 The cascade lies at the core of CSS, as emphasized by the name: _**Cascading** Style Sheets_.
 When a selector matches an element, the property value from the origin with the highest precedence gets applied, even if the selector from a lower precedence origin or layer has greater specificity.